xenanthropy/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-a game of rock paper scissors (The Odin Project assignment)
+A (modified) game of rock paper scissors for The Odin Project